astrolang/astro/README.md

 ![astro screenshot](https://github.com/astrolang/astro/blob/ch-implement-packrat-parser-156977411/media/images/astro-syntax.png?raw=true)

+### What is Astro?
+Astro is a fun programming language designed for safe _high-performance applications_.
+It is essentially a statically-typed systems language that
+- encourages rapid prototyping,
+- features high-level abstractions with zero overhead,
+- ensures memory safety without a (tracing) Garbage Collector, and
+- supports data-race-free concurrency.

 ### Why create yet another programming language?
 The language creator had a set of requirements (listed above) not met by any language ([Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) comes close).
 Although, the project started as an educational effort, it later shaped into a language designed to meet those requirements.